becash143/proxmox-vm-bulk-migrate/README.md

 ## Testing

+`internal/planner`, `internal/readiness`, `internal/state`, and
-Every package except the CLI itself and the pure Proxmox HTTP client has unit tests that run without any live steampipe/vSphere/Proxmox connection — the Steampipe wrapper is tested against a fake shell script standing in for the real binary, and readiness/planner logic runs against static JSON fixtures.
+`internal/steampipe` have unit tests that run without any live steampipe/vSphere/Proxmox connection — the Steampipe wrapper is tested against a fake shell script standing in for the real binary, and readiness/planner logic runs against static JSON fixtures.

 ```
 go test ./...
 ```

+`internal/drift`, `internal/orchestrator`, and `internal/model`
+currently have no test files (`go test ./...` will report `[no test files]` for these) — same as the CLI (`cmd/vmmigrate`) and the Proxmox HTTP client (`internal/proxmoxapi`), which are untested for the documented reason that they need a live Proxmox API to exercise meaningfully.
+Treat the orchestrator and drift packages in particular as read-the-code-before-trusting-it until tests land for them.

 ## Roadmap (not built yet, scoped honestly)